SUP is the New Rage and Here’s Why You Should Try It

 - The trickiest part is learning how to stand.
-As opposed to wave surfing, you don’t have to learn to fall, catch a wave, get barreled, get wipeout and so on.
+As opposed to wave surfing, you don’t have to learn how to read a wave, get barreled, get wiped out, and so on.

 - SUP is all about the enjoyment – the views, the sunsets, the silence, time well spent with friends.